 Both of our locomotives have been modelled by Masterpiece Models in O gauge, Dapol & Hornby in OO gauge and Graham Farish in N gauge and D1013 features in the Severn Valley Railway add-on to the Microsoft Train Simulator computer programme.
 The Western Locomotive Association has successfully operated two of these iconic locomotives for forty years, three times as long as they were operated by British Rail.

-The Western Locomotive Association is committed to the preservation of D1013 and D1062 as working locomotives on the Severn Valley Railway.
+The Western Locomotive Association is committed to the preservation of D1013, D1048 and D1062 with the latter as the current working locomotive on the Severn Valley Railway.
+D1013 is undergoing overhaul and D1048 is currently stored, pending an assessment for possible future running.
 Many people enjoy the aesthetically pleasing shape of the Western, which never seems dated and the epitome of good design.
 The power of a Western is something to be experienced especially when driving one yourself with 2,700 bhp and 76,000 lbs of tractive effort on tap – twice the power of a Castle Class steam engine.
 Then there is the sound – two throaty Maybach MD655 V12 engines that can be heard miles away on full power, not dissimilar to the glorious sound of a Spitfire or Lancaster Bomber.
 With your help, we certainly intend to be supplying ‘Maybach Music’ for many years to come.

 Like to know more about the WLA?